miguelbgouveia/guides/in-review/ruby-ruby-on-rails/response-streams-with-rails-4-and-redis/article.md

 ## The Problem

-If you wrote the above code and opened up that action in a browser, it would actually work fine -- until you tried to reload the page.
-At that point, there would be two connections open from the server's standpoint, but only one would be active because the server doesn't know that the client disconnected.
+If you wrote the above code and opened up that action in a browser, it would actually work fine -- until you tried to load the page again.
+At that point there would be two connections open from the servers standpoint, but only one active.
+This is due to the fact that the server doesn't know that the client disconnected.

 That `IOError` error isn't triggered when the client disconnects as you might expect, but instead when the server attempts to write to the `response.stream` only to find that it is no longer active.

-It turns out this is a [well discussed problem](https://github.com/rails/rails/issues/10989).
-That leaves us with a few options on how to test whether or not the client has disconnected:
+Turns out this is a [well discussed problem](https://github.com/rails/rails/issues/10989) That leaves us with a few options on how to test if the client has disconnected:

 * Have the server connection timeout every minute or so.
-(If you're on [Heroku](https://www.heroku.com/), my guess is this will automatically happen)
+(If you're on Heroku, my guess is this will automatically happen)
 * Ping the client every few seconds to see if they are still there.

 ## A Working Solution

-I ran into a [StackOverflow](http://stackoverflow.com/questions/14268690/actioncontrollerlive-is-it-possible-to-check-if-connection-is-still-alive) post on this exact topic, which lead to _a_ working solution for this dual connection issue.
+I ran into a [StackOverflow](http://stackoverflow.com/questions/14268690/actioncontrollerlive-is-it-possible-to-check-if-connection-is-still-alive) post on this exact topic, which led to _a_ working solution for this.
 This solution follows the "ping" method.

 ```ruby
 class ActivitiesController < ApplicationController